Audrey Geisel, widow of Dr. Seuss, dead at 97

-NEW YORK (AP) — Audrey Geisel, the widow of children’s author Dr. Seuss, has died.
+NEW YORK — Audrey Geisel, the widow of children’s author Dr. Seuss and longtime overseer of his prolific and lucrative literary estate, has died.

 Random House Children’s Books announced that she died Wednesday at age 97.
-Additional information wasn’t immediately available.
+She died at her home in La Jolla, California.

-Geisel helped oversee the literary estate of her late husband, whose real name was Theodor Geisel and who died in 1991.
-Two years later, she founded Dr. Seuss Enterprises.
-Along with numerous publishing projects, she served as executive producer for some film adaptations of his work, most recently “The Grinch,” which came out last month.
+Dr. Seuss, whose real name was Theodor Geisel, died in 1991 and two years later Audrey Geisel founded Dr. Seuss Enterprises.
+Over the past quarter century “Dr. Seuss” has proved a highly profitable, multimedia brand, from books and films to theme park rides and the Broadway show “Seussical.”
+According to Random House, more than 10 million Dr. Seuss books sell each year and new works continue to come out, such as last spring’s “Dr. Seuss’s First 100 words.”

-She was a Chicago native who had two children from a previous marriage.
+The 2000 film version of “The Grinch Who Stole Christmas,” which starred Jim Carrey, was a box-office smash, although Audrey Geisel despised — as did critics — the 2003 adaptation of “The Cat In the Hat” that starred Mike Myers of “Austin Powers” fame.

 Most Read Entertainment Stories